bonitasoft/bonita-doc/md/connector-development-toolkit.md

 ## Overview

-The Connector Development Toolkit is a set of tools for implementing and testing Bonita BPM connectors independently of the Bonita BPM Studio.
+The Connector Development Toolkit is a set of tools for implementing and testing Bonita connectors independently of the Bonita Studio.
-A connector implemented with the toolkit can be used in Bonita BPM Studio or in Bonita BPM Portal just like any Bonita BPM connector.
+A connector implemented with the toolkit can be used in Bonita Studio or in Bonita Portal just like any Bonita connector.

 This toolkit uses industry-standard tools such as Java IDEs, dependency management tools (Maven), and unit testing frameworks (JUnit, Mockito and AssertJ).
 It has the following benefits for connector developers: